Cowa/cowa.github.io/_posts/2015-10-23-ngram-models-scala.md

 ## Make it LM-ready

 Now we can predict probabilities of appearance of a word based on the `n` previous word(s).
 But in a Language Model (LM), it's important to take into consideration the beginning and ending of a sentence.
+And right now we don't care about it.

 By convention, we use `<s>` and `</s>` markers.
 We need to prepend our list of tokens with `n - 1 <s>` and append `1 </s>`.